 The Bond Fund may invest a significant portion of its assets in TBA securities, including when-issued and delayed delivery securities, forward commitments, or commitments to purchase securities on a "when-issued" basis.
 TBA Securities, forward commitments, when-issued or delayed-delivery transactions arise when securities are purchased or sold with payment and delivery taking place in the future in order to secure what is considered to be an advantageous price and yield at the time of entering into the transaction.
 The price of such securities is fixed at the time of the commitment and delivery and payment normally take place beyond conventional settlement time after the date of commitment to purchase.
 The Fund will make commitments to purchase obligations on a "when-issued" basis only with the intention of actually acquiring the securities, but may sell them before the settlement date.
-The "when-issued" securities are subject to market fluctuation, and no interest accrues on the security to the purchaser during this period.
-The payment obligation and the interest rate that will be received on the securities are each fixed at the time the purchaser enters into the commitment.
+The "when-issued" securities are subject to market fluctuation, and no interest accrues on the securities are each fixed at the time the purchaser enters into the commitment.
 Purchasing obligations on a "when-issued" basis is a form of leveraging and can involve a risk that the yields available in the market when the delivery takes place may actually be higher than those obtained in the transaction itself.
 In that case, there could be an unrealized loss at the time of delivery.